electricallen/homelab-ansible/README.md

 ## Configure Backups

 * Log into the Kopia web UI to configure storage, snapshots, and policies
-* Shell scipts exist to backup databases prior to running a snapshot:
-  * `~/bitwarden/bitwarden/backup.sh` will backup vaultwarden's SQLite DB
-  * `~/nextcloud/db/backup.sh` will backup nextcloud's MySQL DB
-* The docker host `/` directory is bind mounted to the Kopia container at `/data`.
-For example, to backup vaultwarden:
-  * Use `/data/home/<yourUsername>/bitwarden` as the directory
+* Bitwarden and Nextcloud databases are automatically backed up using shell scripts and cronjobs
 * To access a directory from the Kopia UI, prepend `/data`.
 For example, to snapshot the bitwarden directory, use `/data/home/{{ username }}/bitwarden`

-### Nextcloud

-* The nextcloud directory contain everything needed to properly restore nextcloud from backups
-* A backup script, `~/nextcloud/db/backup.sh` runs periodically to backup the contents of the database
-* A restore script is available at `~/nextcloud/db/restore.sh`

 ## Restore backups

-Backup restoration steps here are broken up into two type - standard and disaster recovery
+Backup restoration steps here are broken up into two types - standard and disaster recovery.
+Shell scripts in the Bitwarden and Nextcloud directories exist to restore database backups.

 ### Standard Backups